Autism

 Congressionally Directed Medical Research Programs

-Nearly 1 in 36 children in the United States is autistic and more than 35,000 autistic children are enrolled in the Military Health System.
+Nearly 1 in 36 children in the United States is autistic and more than 35,000 autistic military dependents are enrolled in the Military Health System.
 Autism spectrum disorder, often referred to as autism, creates social, emotional, and communication challenges.
 Symptoms widely vary between people, and early intervention and supportive care communities are key to positive health outcomes.

-Autism Awareness Month recognizes the diverse voices and experiences of those in the autism community.
 The Autism Research Program, managed by the Congressionally Directed Medical Research Programs, supports innovative research that advances the understanding of autism and leads to improved outcomes for the autistic community.

 Since 2007, the CDMRP has managed more than $145 million in autism research awards.
 These awards funded innovative research aimed at helping autistic youth transition to adulthood; improving healthcare delivery to autistic adults; and improving diagnosis, treatment, and co-occurring conditions to enhance the quality of life for autistic people and their families.
 Among the program's priorities for FY24, the ARP seeks to fund research into factors impacting quality of life for current and former military Families.